Are you facing login issues with your Macbook Pro? Many Mac users report occasionlaly not being able to log in.

 Use Recovery Mode

-If all else fails, Recovery Mode would be your saviour to restore your account.
+If all else fails, Recovery Mode will be your savior to restore your account.
 Here’s how it works:

 - Hold Command-R at the startup to enter into Recovery Mode.